 Friday, October 12, 2018

-It's 1987 and Rep. Brooks (D-TX) asks Lt.
+It's 1987 and Rep. Brooks (D-TX), during the Iran-Contra hearings, asks Lt.
 Col. Oliver North about Garden Plot, REX 84, etc. and, boy, is Ollie miffed.
 Sen. Inouye (D-HI) stops that line of questioning and the mainstream media, for the most part, dutifully ignore the story.
 And the American public, for the most part, dutifully stay asleep.
 As far as I can tell Brooks never again bucked the powers that be on the subject.